AMIGO: a Data-Driven Calibration of the JWST Interferometer: Results

 Figure~\ref{fig:abdor_fit} shows the recovered log-likelihood detection maps in each filter, calculated with a binary fit to contrast at each RA, Dec with the models provided by \textsc{DrPangloss}.
 These show a confident and independent detection of the known companion in all three filters.

 To recover posterior samples of the detected companion we run an \ac{hmc} sampler using \numpyro~\citep{numpyro_1, numpyro_2} and \textsc{DrPangloss}.
 While the companion is detected independently in all filters, we perform a broadband joint-fit to the astrometry of the companion to ensure the best constraints on both the astrometry and photometry.
 To assess the quality of the fit and the recovered parameters we perform a predictive posterior check --- visualising the correlation and residual between the recovered and predicted \ac{disco}s found with the \ac{mcmc} samples and shown in Figure~\ref{fig:abdor_fit}.
 Multiplicative error inflation factor $\sigma_{\text{scale}}$ is fit to account for and quantify uncertainty in the \ac{amigo} estimated errors.
 These terms remain close to one, indicating both a good fit and approximately accurate uncertainty quantification.
-The full posterior samples are shown in Figure~\ref{fig:abdor_hmc}, and the resulting fity in Table~\ref{tab:comm_fit}.
+The full posterior samples are shown in Figure~\ref{fig:abdor_hmc}, and the resulting fit in Table~\ref{tab:comm_fit}.
+The apparent parameter degeneracy seen between the position angle and separation in Figure~\ref{fig:abdor_hmc} is due to high signal-to-noise of the data and the projection geometry from Cartesian to polar coordinate systems.
+A well-constrained companion will produce circular likelihood contours in Cartesian coordinates, but when projected into polar coordinates results in banana-like contours.
+However, given how well the companion is localised, only a very small range of position angles form the posterior and only a small arc of this banana is realised, resulting in a Gaussian-like apparently degeneracy.

-To quantify the overall detection limits of both the model and the data the best-fit companion is subtracted from the recovered \ac{disco}s, while applying the error jitter term $\sigma_{\text{scale}}$.
+To quantify the overall detection limits the best-fit companion is subtracted from the recovered \ac{disco}s, while applying the error jitter term $\sigma_{\text{scale}}$.
 Using these cleaned \ac{disco} values we calculate the azimuthal Bayesian upper limits following the methods introduced by \citet{ruffio_2018}, shown in Figure~\ref{fig:abdor_limits}.
-This demonstrates that the \ac{amigo} model performs at the expected contrast limits of the instrument, indicating it is well calibrated and free of the detector systematics that cause issues for \ac{ami} analysis pipelines, up to the total signal level provided by this data.
+This demonstrates that the \ac{amigo} model performs at the expected contrast limits of the instrument, indicating it is well calibrated for high-contrast studies.